| | |

 Getting there: Bus 9 runs regularly from the bus station in Luleå to Gammelstad, taking about a half hour.

 Church: The church is open Monday-Wednesday 11:00-15:00 with services at 11:00 on Sundays.
-It’s worth checking anyway because sometimes it’s open outside these hours and days.
+It may also be closed because of ceremonies.

 Bonnstan